pmem/pmdk/doc/libpmemobj/pmemobj_mutex_zero.3.md

 and **pmemobj_cond_zero**() functions return no value.

 Other locking functions shall return zero.
-Otherwise, an error number will be returned to indicate the error.procedury12procedury!@
+Otherwise, an error number will be returned to indicate the error.

 # SEE ALSO #